The National Airports Safeguarding Framework (NASF), and its associated guidelines, aim to:

 The following NASF guidelines cover other, equally important, safety considerations for planning and development within airport environs:

-The Commonwealth Department of Infrastructure and Regional Development has published further information on airport safeguarding:
+The Commonwealth Department of Infrastructure, Transport, Regional Development and Communities has published further information on airport safeguarding:

 - Safeguarding Airports and the Communities Around Them